nambili-samuel/certifications/README.md

 # Certifications

-This repository contains certifications earned by [Your Name].
-Each certification represents a milestone in my professional journey and demonstrates my expertise in various domains.
+Welcome to my Professional Certifications Repository!
+This repository serves as a centralized location to showcase my professional certifications and achievements.
+Each certification is documented with relevant sources and accredited institutions.
+This repository contains certifications earned by Nambili Samuel.
+Each certification represents a milestone in my professional journey and demonstrates my expertise in the medical field.

 ## Table of Contents